Syrian army vows to press war, rebels say strikes not enough

-BEIRUT (Reuters) - The Syrian opposition said on Saturday Western missile strikes would not be enough to change the course of the seven-year-old civil war, and the army said it would crush remaining rebel-held parts of the country.
+BEIRUT (Reuters) - The Syrian opposition said Western strikes on Saturday would not change the course of the seven-year-old war as the army said it would crush remaining rebel parts of the country.

-The action by the United States, Britain, and France targeted President Bashar al-Assad’s chemical weapons capabilities in response to a deadly poison gas attack near Damascus a week ago, Washington said.
+The missiles by the United States, Britain, and France targeted President Bashar al-Assad’s chemical weapons capabilities in response to a deadly poison gas attack near Damascus a week ago, Washington said.

-But rebels and opposition politicians said the Western powers should also have hit Assad’s conventional weapons which have killed many more people during the war.
+But rebels and opposition politicians said the Western powers should also hit Assad’s conventional weapons which have killed many more people during the war.

-“Maybe the regime will not use chemical weapons again, but it will not hesitate to use weapons...such as barrel bombs,” opposition leader Nasr al-Hariri said in a Tweet.
+Some insurgent officials said they feared an onslaught against the rebel bastion of Idlib, which a senior Iranian official has indicated could be the next target.

-A rebel fighter said he was bracing for further attacks by the government with its allies on rebel territory in the northwest, which a senior Iranian official has indicated could be the next target.
+“Maybe the regime will not use chemical weapons again, but it will not hesitate to use weapons,” opposition leader Nasr al-Hariri said.

-“I am expecting an escalation by the regime against civilians in Idlib and in the areas of northern Syria and the liberated areas, because the regime always takes revenge on civilians,” the rebel told Reuters from Hama province.
+A rebel fighter said he was bracing for further attacks as “revenge” by the government with its allies on rebel territory in the northwest, including the Idlib region.

-“More was expected from the American strike to affect the path of the war and to curb Assad’s crimes.”
+“More was expected from the American strike to affect the path of the war and to curb Assad’s crimes,” he told Reuters from Hama province.

 Damascus and its allies have said reports about poison gas in Douma were fabricated as a pretext for Western strikes.

-The suspected gas attack, which medical relief groups said killed dozens, led rebels holed up in Douma to finally surrender the town.
-That clinched a big victory for Assad by wiping out the last insurgent pocket in the eastern Ghouta region near the capital.
+After the suspected gas attack, which medical relief groups said killed dozens, rebels holed up in Douma finally surrendered the town.
+That clinched a big victory for Assad, wiping out the last insurgent pocket in the eastern Ghouta region near the capital.

 The war has been going Assad’s way since Russia intervened on his side in 2015.
 From holding less than a fifth of Syria in 2015, Assad has recovered to control the largest chunk of the country with Russian and Iranian help.